-I looked at the hands of Allen Greyves and I could see blood on the right index finger of the right hand.
+I looked at the hands of Allen Greyves, and I could see blood on the right index finger of the right hand.

 This killer is one ignorant son of a bitch.
 It is one thing to commit a murder.
-It is worse to desecrate and humiliate the victim.
-But to have the forethought to try and frame someone by dipping Allen's dead finger into his blood to write out that clue, well that took some hatred towards both Allen and his friend Ace.
+It is worse to defile and humiliate the victim.
+But to have the forethought to try and frame someone by dipping Allen's dead finger into his blood to write out that clue, well, that took some hatred towards both Allen and his friend Ace.
 I now took this murder personally.

 I noticed two circular stains had lightened the surrounding beige carpet underneath both hands of Greyves.
 I knelt to get a closer look and could smell bleach.
 Perhaps the killer covering his DNA tracks?
 Or so he thought.
 Using bleach was no guarantee that a forensic scientist could not pull a DNA profile from the sample.
 I was going to have the hands bagged by the Evidence Recovery Team when they arrived.

-A white linen shade that covered the window Officer English had entered had a blood smear that was at about five and a half feet off the floor.
+A white linen shade that covered the window Officer English had entered had a blood smear at about five and a half feet off the floor.
 I walked over and used my Kel-Lite to pull the shade away.
 It gave me a view of the outside walkway and the front doors to several other apartments.
-I began to surmise that after the shots rang out the killer stopped what he was doing and peered out the window to see if anyone had been alerted.
+I began to surmise after the shots rang out, the killer stopped what he was doing and peered out the window to see if anyone had been alerted.